privorotskii/thorderbolt/README.md

    ]>
 ```

-Note that if a `nil` value is passed in the ordering an error is raised, because
+Note that an error is raised if a `nil` value was passed in the ordering params, because
 databases do not have good or consistent support for ordering with `NULL` values
 in an arbitrary order, so this behavior isn't permitted.